 In the past 20 years, while unicorn startups have been a phenomenon, value as measured by corporate earning - has been large driven by a small number of companies created pre-2000.

-Perhaps, three companies earned their competive advantage over time instead of selling magic bullets.
+Perhaps, three companies earned their competitive advantage over time instead of selling magic bullets.

 The truth is, valuable companies are hard to build and they are far from novel.
-Corporate governace is complex and corporate strategy is anything but white board and sticky notes.
-They requires tremendous leadership, humility, and geniune goodness - something I found missing from the landscape of healthcare innovation today.
+Corporate governance is complex and corporate strategy is anything but a white board and sticky notes.
+They require tremendous leadership, humility, and geniune goodness - something I found missing from the landscape of healthcare innovation today.

 To borrow the words of the late novelist Toni Morrison: